VencislavManoilov/Vince/readme.md

    cmake --build . --config Release
 4. **Run the Application:**
     - After building, you can find the executable in the `./build/Release` directory.

+### macOS
+1. **Install Qt6:**
+    - Download and install Qt6 from Qt Downloads.
+    - Ensure that the Qt installer is set up for macOS.
+2. **Set Environment Variables:**
+    - Open the Terminal and set the CMAKE_PREFIX_PATH environment variable:
+      ```bash
+      export CMAKE_PREFIX_PATH=/path/to/Qt/6.x.x/clang_64
+      ```
+    - Replace /path/to/Qt/6.x.x/clang_64 with the actual path where Qt6 is installed.
+3. **Build the Project:**
+    ```bash
+    mkdir build
+    cd build
+    cmake ..
+    cmake --build . --config Release
+    ```
+4. **Run the Application:**
+    - After building, you can find the executable in the `./build/Release` directory.

+### Linux
+1. Install Qt6:
+    - Depending on your distribution, you might be able to install Qt6 from your package manager.
+For example:
+      ```bash
+      sudo apt-get install qt6-base-dev qt6-webengine-dev
+    - Alternatively, you can download and install Qt6 from Qt Downloads.
+2. **Set Environment Variables (if necessary):**
+    - If Qt6 is not installed in a standard location, set the CMAKE_PREFIX_PATH environment variable:
+      ```bash
+      export CMAKE_PREFIX_PATH=/path/to/Qt/6.x.x/gcc_64
+    - Replace /path/to/Qt/6.x.x/gcc_64 with the actual path where Qt6 is installed.
+3. **Build the Project:**
+    ```bash
+    mkdir build
+    cd build
+    cmake ..
+    cmake --build . --config Release
+4. Run the Application:
+    - After building, you can find the executable in the `./build/Release` directory.